-The Health Policy Research Group at the University of Nigeria Enugu, Campus, is implementing a project on sexual and reproductive health in six urban and rural local government areas in Ebonyi State Nigeria.
+The Health Policy Research Group at the University of Nigeria Enugu, Campus, is implementing a four-year (48 months) project on sexual and reproductive health in six urban and rural local government areas in Ebonyi State Nigeria.
 It is estimated that about 2 in 10 young women will become pregnant before 18 years of age worldwide (Sedgh et al., 2015).
 The demand for family planning among young unmarried women in all regions is estimated at 90%, indicating that these women do not want to become pregnant.
 The gap between sexual intentions and contraceptive behaviour (unmet need for contraceptives) in this group is highest in West and Central Africa, an estimated 41.7% (MacQuarrie K.L.D, 2014).
 This unmet need is highest among the youngest women and declines with increasing age showing that adolescents have the highest unmet need for contraceptives.
 West Africa has the highest proportion of adolescent pregnancies (28%) (MacQuarrie K.L.D, 2014).
 There is a high unmet need for contraception and sexual reproductive health services in Nigeria resulting in high pregnancy rates.

-The first phase of the project aims to adapt, design, implement and evaluate an inclusive community-embedded intervention program to address unmet contraceptive needs of adolescents in rural and urban areas in Ebonyi state, Nigeria.
+The project aimed to adapt, design, implement, and evaluate an inclusive community-embedded intervention program to address unmet contraceptive needs of adolescents in rural and urban areas in Ebonyi state, Nigeria.
 It focuses on 6 local government areas in Ebonyi State, South-East Nigeria.
 LGAs with the highest unmet need for contraceptives as evidenced by unwanted teenage pregnancies and abortions were selected.
 The LGAs are namely, Abakaliki (urban), Izzi (rural), Ezza south (semi-urban), Ikwo (rural), Afikpo south (rural), and Ohaozara (semi-urban).
 From each LGA, the community that is served by the youth-friendly primary health center (YFC) was purposively selected.
 This selection was based on the understanding that the YFCs were sited in communities that have been prioritized by the State government for adolescent SRH intervention, based on need.

-Implementation was a part of the first phase.
-To achieve that, a first approach was to do a situational analysis to understand the situation of adolescent sexual and reproductive health in Ebonyi state, and gain insights that would be used in designing components of the community-embedded intervention.
-Second, several stakeholders were visited, and were later pulled together to participate in a workshop where goals and strategies in three (3) core areas were finetuned – information, health services and advocacy.
+The second phase of the project involved the design and implementation of interventions while the evaluation of the interventions was carried out in the final/third phase of the project.
+The project interventions aimed to increase access to needed sexual and reproductive health (including contraceptive) information and services by adolescents in Ebonyi State, Nigeria, by addressing specific barriers at individual, community, school, and health facility levels.
+During the design and implementation of interventions, several stakeholders were visited, and were later pulled together to participate in series of workshops where goals and strategies in three (3) core areas were finetuned – information, health services and advocacy.
 On advocacy, four major advocacy strategies were supported by the project, and these are:

-• Advocacy visits to influential decision makers, community leaders and youth influencers
+• Advocacy visits to influential decision-makers, community leaders, and youth influencers

 • Public panel discussion on adolescent SRHR